mustangwaves/mustangwaves/README.md

 - 👋 Hi, I’m @mustangwaves.
 You can call me Aaron.
+I'm a junior in Computer Engineering.
 - 👀 I’m interested in ...
-Exploring the world of coding.
-My goal is to become a Software Engineer.
+Exploring where hardware and software meet.
+You can probably find me in the lab.
-- 🌱 I’m currently learning ...
-C++, ReactJS, Java
+- 🌱 I’m currently learning ... everything i can.
+-